St. Peter Cathedral (Erie, Pennsylvania): Specifications

-The cathedral is Gothic revival in the French Victorian tradition called Second Empire.
+The cathedral is Gothic Revival in the French Victorian tradition called Second Empire.
 Much of the stone for the foundation came from dismantling the locks of the Erie Extension Canal, which closed in 1871.
-The exterior consists of red sandstone from Medina, New York and white sandstone trim from Amherst, Ohio and Mercer County, Pennsylvania.
+The exterior consists of red sandstone from Medina, New York, and white sandstone trim from Amherst, Ohio, and Mercer County, Pennsylvania.

 The central bell tower stands 265 ft tall, while twin Norman style towers at 150 ft each bracket the central tower.
 The bell tower contains a chime of twelve bells weighing 14 tons cast in 1903 by the Andrew Meneely Bell Foundry of West Troy, New York.
 The E. Howard Clock Company of Boston, New York, and Chicago, installed the clock in the tower, also in 1903.

-The stained glass in the sanctuary and transept was installed by the Franz Mayer firm of Munich, Germany and includes depictions of the Annunciation, the Birth of Jesus, the Crucifixion, the Resurrection, the Ascension, and the Second Coming.
+The stained glass in the sanctuary and transept was installed by the Franz Mayer firm of Munich, Germany, and includes depictions of the Annunciation, the Birth of Jesus, the Crucifixion, the Resurrection, the Ascension, and the Second Coming.
 Large side windows show the Conferral of Keys to Saint Peter and Jesus' supper at the house of the Publican.
 There are also stained glass windows of the Life of St. Peter and four of the Western Doctors of the Church.
 Renovations in 1992-1993 included the resetting of all the stained glass and the installation of many glass prisms to refocus sunlight into the interior.

-The cathedral organ, which expresses a great variety of organ timbres in the French tradition, was built by Casavant Frères of Montreal, Quebec, Canada and installed in 1977.
+The cathedral organ, which expresses a great variety of organ timbres in the French tradition, was built by Casavant Frères of Montreal, Quebec, Canada, and installed in 1977.
 Additions were made in 1999.
 It is the third instrument since the building was built.

 From the nave of the church, one can see a collection of the likenesses of the diocese's nine bishops and Auxiliary Bishop Edward P. McManaman, who served as Cathedral Rector from 1936 to 1948.

 The cathedral has a new baptistery.
 The center aisle is of Spanish and Italian marble.
 Carved onto the marble at the front of the church is the large seal to the Diocese of Erie with the coats of arms of Pope Leo XIII and Bishop Mullen on the right and those of Pope John Paul II and Bishop Trautman on the left.

 The sanctuary area contains the altar, with the reliquary chest beneath it, and the Bishop's cathedra and the pulpit (strictly "ambo") for preaching.
 The Blessed Sacrament is maintained in the tabernacle on the north side of the cathedral.
 The marble high altar constructed in 1911 was used until liturgical changes were made after the Second Vatican Council in the 1960s.

 The all-boys high school Cathedral Preparatory School is located behind the cathedral, hence the name.
 In its early years, classes were held in the cathedral's rooms.
+The school hosts weekly mass with their student body in the cathedral.